1

 Type: Hybrid (3 days in office, 2 days from home)

-The Associate Director, Clinical Operations Capabilities & Excellence serves as a strategic capability partner who operationalizes the capability and learning strategy for R&D Clinical Operations within a highly regulated GxP environment.
-This role translates strategic capability frameworks into actionable learning solutions, facilitates knowledge transfer and skill development, and ensures clinical teams across BioPharma and Oncology possess the competencies needed to deliver inspection-ready, efficient, and patient-centric trials.
+The Associate Director, Clinical Operations Capabilities & Excellence serves as a strategic capability partner who operationalizes the learning and development strategy for R&D Clinical Operations within a highly regulated GxP environment.
+This role translates capability frameworks into actionable learning solutions, facilitates knowledge transfer and skill development, and ensures clinical teams across BioPharma and Oncology possess the competencies needed to deliver inspection-ready, efficient, and patient-centric trials.
 Working as an individual contributor with strong influencing skills, the Associate Director partners closely with functional leaders, subject matter experts, and cross-functional stakeholders to design, develop, and deliver modern, data-driven learning experiences that drive measurable business impact.

 Accountabilities